< Back to List

 Importance: 8/10

-When the modifications of the mind have become weakened, the mind, like a transparent crystal, takes on the qualities of whatever object (the knower, the knowing, or the known) it rests upon; this is called samāpatti (engrossment).
+When the mind's modifications are weakened, it becomes like a clear crystal, reflecting the qualities of the knower, the knowing, or the known; this is samāpatti (engrossment).

 Click to read insights...